Fit Slow Cooker Queen

 Prepping Your Greens

-You’re are either going to use loose leaf bunches of greens or use bags greens:
+You’re are either going to use loose leaf bunches of greens or bags of greens:

 Bagged greens are usually pre-washed & pre-cut.
 Even if the greens you buy says they are pre-washed, I recommend you wash them again.
 I also recommend removing any large stems you might see.
 After you wash the bagged greens, they’re ready to be added to the slow cooker or Instant Pot.